Table of Contents

 Callaway Strata Irons

 The irons, along with the driver, are one of the highlights of the set.

-The entire range is a full cavity back, which is proven technology in clubs that aid with forgiveness.
+The entire set is a full cavity back, which helps add forgiveness to these irons.
+(Cavity back irons are critical for beginner golfers).
 As irons go, they may be just a little ‘basic’, but you’re getting them at an amazing price point.
 You won’t find all of the technological advancements in Callaway’s more premium irons.
-But that said, they still offer plenty of forgiveness and some signature features that Callaway is famous for.
+But that said, they do a great job for the beginner player.

 The cavity allows golf club manufacturers to thin the face of the iron.
 This promotes faster ball speed and flight, not to mention forgiveness, with these irons.
 As the weight is spread around the club’s perimeter, it is less prone to twisting with off-center hits, giving you straighter ball flight.

 When viewed from the rear, you can see that the clubhead’s weight is focused toward the sole.
 This low center of gravity will aid in getting a higher flight, which is an area that beginners typically struggle with.
 This is further aided by the wide sole, something that is always nice to see on clubs that offer forgiveness.